React330/React_JS/README.md

-# React_JS
+# React.JS
-Created with CodeSandbox
+learning with rendering